by Jeff McKay and Ted Harro

 See Deloitte’s Guillermo Salazar’s post on LinkedIn: Consulting Industry: Stop measuring Utilization!
 Its putting us out of business.

-So why bother with the cross-selling strategy?
+So why bother with a professional services cross-selling strategy?
 Three BIG reasons:

 - Your clients deserve it.
 Sure, you can keep doing business like everyone else.
 But the truth is that your clients have challenges your team could solve collaboratively, and they need you to solve them.